Coral-Protocol/software-testing-agents/README.md

 This example demonstrates a multi-agent software testing system built using LangChain and the Coral Protocol.
 Agents collaborate to fetch, analyze, and test pull requests (PRs) against existing unit tests in any compatible GitHub repository.

-Compared to the earlier version, this implementation is more general: it supports running tests on PRs from various repositories beyond this one.
+Compared to the earlier version, this implementation is more general: it supports running tests on PRs from much various repositories.
 For example, you can use it to test PRs from your own forked repositories such as [https://github.com/renxinxing123/camel-software-testing](https://github.com/renxinxing123/camel-software-testing).
 The system is designed as a minimal but extensible prototype, and it can be adapted to handle more complex codebases.

 ---